 The statements of financial position of the Fund are presented in order of liquidity.

-An analysis regarding recovery of assets or settlement of liabilities within twelve (12) months after the statement of financial position date (current) and more than (12) months after the statement of financial position date (non-current) is presented in Note 9.
+As of December 31, 2022 and 2021, the Fund's assets and liabilities are expected to be recovered or settled within twelve (12) months after the statement of financial position date.